grid reference TM 272 489

 2 Thoroughfare, IP12 1AD

-Former 16th cent. coaching inn now tastefully furnished throughout (21 rooms).
-Separate restaurant and bar areas.
+An old 16th century coaching inn now tastefully furnished throughout, with 21 rooms.
+There's a separate restaurant and bar areas.

 The building dates from the 17th century, with an 18th century façade.

 Separate public bar